 The treeless areas on the mountainsides (at left and top) have been clearcut–all or most of the trees have been removed for lumber.
 The clearcuts shown are verdant with a May-time ground cover of grasses, shrubs, and the many seedlings planted in order to re-establish the forest.

-Snow was falling in the high country above them on the morning of September 14 when, after striking camp two miles downstream from Packer Meadows, the Corps slogged down the Glade Creek canyon through rain and sleet, then
+Snow was falling in the high country above them on the morning of September 14 when, after striking camp two miles downstream from Packer Meadows, the Corps slogged down the Glade Creek canyon through rain and sleet, and then:

 Crossd a verry high Steep mountain for 9 miles to a large fork from the left which appears to head in the Snow toped mountains Southerly and S. E. we Crossd.
 Glade Creek above its mouth, at a place the Tushepaws or Flat head Indians have made 2 wears across to Catch Sammon and have but latterly left the place.
 I could see no fish, and the grass entirely eaten out by the horses, we proceeded on 2 miles & Encamped opposit a small Island.